-(3) Any person who obstructs a police officer under this section, in the performance of his or her functions under this section, commits an offence and is liable on conviction, to a fine not exceeding forty eight currency points or to imprisonment of not more than two years, or both.
+(3) A person who obstructs a police officer or an authorised person in the performance of his or her functions under this section commits an offence and is liable, on conviction, to a fine not exceeding fifty thousand currency points or to imprisonment not exceeding two years, or both.

-13. Power of court to order destruction of prohibited plants, etc.
+13. Power of court to order destruction of prohibited plants

-A court which convicts any person of an offence under this Act, shall direct the Inspector General of Police or any police officer authorised by the Inspector General of Police, to destroy all the prohibited plants found on any land to which the offence relates; and the Inspector General of Police or the police officer, as the case may be, shall cause all the plants to be destroyed.
+A court which convicts any person of an offence under this Act, shall direct the Inspector General of Police or any police officer authorised by the Inspector General of Police, to destroy all the prohibited plants found on any land to which the offence relates, and the Inspector General of Police or the police officer, as the case may be, shall cause all the plants to be destroyed.

-14. National Drug Authority to issue licences for export, import, manufacture, etc.
+14. National Drug Authority to issue licences for export, import, manufacture, etc

-The National Drug Authority may-

-- (a) issue licences, for sale, manufacture, production or distribution of specified narcotic drugs or psychotropic substances; - (b) prescribe the manner in which a narcotic drug or psychotropic substance is to be packed or marked for export; - (c) prescribe the records to be kept for the export, import, receipt, sale, disposal or distribution of a narcotic drug or psychotropic substance; and - (d) determine the line of narcotic drugs or psychotropic substances which may be supplied and prescribed for medical, dental and veterinary purposes and prescriptions.
+- (1) The National Drug Authority may- - (a) issue, for medical purposes, licences, for sale, manufacture, production or distribution of specified narcotic drugs or psychotropic substances; - (b) prescribe the manner in which a narcotic drug or psychotropic substance is to be packed or marked for export; and - (c) prescribe the records to be kept for the export, import, receipt, sale, manufacture, production, disposal or distribution of narcotic drugs, psychotropic substances or precursors. - (2) The records prescribed under subsection (1) (c) shall be kept by a licensee for a period of seven years.